 We've made a list of the most common terms, best practices and wireless standards to help clear things up.

-There isn't much of a difference between all of the free routers that come with providers, but they can vary based on the type of broadband you have.
+There isn't much difference between the free routers provided by providers, but they can vary depending on the type of broadband you have.

-You might get a less advanced one if you have a slower copper ADSL deal around 10Mbps, and you might get a more advanced one if you opt for an ultrafast deal of 500Mbps+.
-Most people right now have a superfast deal with speeds roughly between 30-70Mbps, and the quality of these routers usually sit between the above two types.
+You might get a less advanced one if you have a slower copper ADSL deal of around 10Mbps, and you might get a more advanced one if you opt for an ultrafast deal of 500Mbps+.
+Most people right now have a superfast deal with speeds roughly between 30 and 70Mbps, and the quality of these routers usually falls between the above two types.

-If you choose fibre broadband, full fibre broadband or Virgin Media's cable broadband, the router your provider gives you will usually be of the highest standard that a free one supplied by a provider can be.
+If you choose fibre broadband, full-fibre broadband or Virgin Media's cable broadband, the router your provider gives you will usually be of the highest standard that a free one can be.

-You could pay extra for a third-party one that performs a lot better, but it would only really make a difference if you're an extremely heavy internet user, a competitive gamer, or knowledgeable of the technology enough to get the most out of it.
+You have the option to pay extra for a third-party one that performs a lot better, but it would only really make a difference if you're an extremely heavy internet user, a competitive gamer, or knowledgeable of the technology enough to get the most out of it.

 The first ever wireless standard was called 802.11, but this needed to be revised as they got better, and the letter added referred to the speed they max out at.